Trade Forex Trading

 Daily Trade Turnover of Currencies by Volumes

-USD is the most transacted, followed by EUR, GBP, JPY & CHF, the daily turnover volume share taken by each of these 5 in terms of percent is shown below:
+USD is the most transacted, followed by EUR, GBP, JPY & CHF, the daily trade turnover volume taken up by each of the 5 in terms of percent is shown below:

 USD - 85%